OpenRailAssociation/osrd/README.md

 ## WARNING

-OSRD is still in the _very_ early stages of development.
+OSRD is still in the early stages of development.
 APIs can and will change (now is the time to make suggestions!).
 Important features are missing.
 Documentation is sparse.
-Please don't build any serious projects with OSRD unless you are prepared to be broken by API changes constantly.
+Please don't build any serious projects with OSRD unless you are prepared to be broken by API changes.

 ## Getting Started